URL resource settings

 You can also have 'in frame' or 'New window' but these must be enabled by the administrator.
 If you don't see an option, ask the administrator to enable it in Site administration >Plugins >Activity modules >URL.

 This section allows you to pass internal information as part of the URL.

 This is useful if the URL is actually an interactive web page that takes parameters, and you want to pass something like the name of the current user, for example.

 Another use is to create stable links that updates in each iteration of the course, for example:

 if you want to link to the student's user report, then you add the base URL to the External URL field, and then in the URL variables section, add 'id' to the first field and select 'id' from under the site heading, and then save changes.
+The "base URL" is the fixed part of the URL, before the '?'.
 The result is a URL that always points to the student's user report.

 A further use includes displaying all forums in a site, by using the base URL then adding add 'id' to the first field and selecting 'id' from under the site heading.
 Another use makes use of mailto:email@address.
 URL variables could then include the subject parameter followed by the 'Site full name'.
 E.g. if you wanted to email a teacher who taught multiple courses, if a student clicked the URL then the email would automatically fill the subject field, which would help the teacher to identify which course the student was in.

 Depending on what is enabled for your site and course, you may also need to explore Common module settings, Restrict access, Activity completion, Tags and Competencies